 Non-operating expenses are those that fall below Earnings Before Interest and Taxes (EBIT) or Operating Income.
 Examples of expenses that may be included in a budget are:

 Capital costs are usually excluded from an operating budget.
-The term operating refers to a statement of operations (income statement) which does not include capital expenditures.
+The term operating refers to a statement of operations (income statement) that does not include capital expenditures.

 Below is a short video that explains the various types of budgets, what they’re used for, and why they matter to corporations.
 You’ll quickly learn the differences between the three main types of budgets (operating, capital, and cash).